 Keep an eye on due dates, because once you make a late payment you can kiss your promotional rate goodbye.
 Be sure you don't miss a payment due date, so your low rate doesn't end early.
 Also, pay off the entire balance of the card before the introductory rate expires, and then only use the card for purchases you can pay off right away.

-Banks issue credit cards with introductory APR from 0% and up to about 10% - sometimes for as long as 21 months, depending on the bank's individual policies.
-Once the 0% or low interest offer ends, you'll pay a more typical ongoing interest rate wich will be determined when your application is approved.
+Banks issue credit cards with a significantly low or 0% introductory APR - sometimes for as long as about two years, depending on the bank's individual policies.
+Once the 0% or low interest offer ends, you'll pay a more typical ongoing interest rate which will be determined when your application is approved.